Screening for Cancer

 Individuals should speak with their doctor about which colorectal screening is best for them.
 Individuals at risk for colon cancer including those with previous polyps, family history of colon cancer, and certain genetic diseases of the colon will screen more frequently and at a younger age.

-The United States Preventive Services Task Force (USPTF) recommends colorectal cancer screening (fecal occult blood testing, sigmoidoscopy, or colonoscopy) beginning at age 50 years old and until age 75.
+The United States Preventive Services Task Force (USPTF) recommends colorectal cancer screening (fecal occult blood testing, sigmoidoscopy, or colonoscopy) beginning at age 45 years old.

 The American Cancer Society recommends several options for colorectal cancer screening.
-Average risk individuals should start screening at age 45 and continue through at 75.
+Average risk individuals should start screening at age 45.
 Speak with your doctor about when to start and stop screening and the best test for you.

 Find out more about colorectal cancer screening at NewYork-Presbyterian Hospital and the Manhattan Cancer Services Program at New York-Presbyterian Hospital for uninsured New Yorkers.